mlcommons/ck/README.md

 * [Collective Mind scripting language (CM)](cm) - a light-weight and non-intrusive workflow automation meta-framework that helps users decompose complex software projects into simple, portable, reusable and extensible automation recipes (CM scripts).
-  These scripts can be easily reused and connected into portable and technology-agnostic workflows that can run a given application on any platform with any software and hardware in a unified way using a common and human-readable interface.
+  These scripts are connected into portable and technology-agnostic workflows that can run a given application on any platform with any software and hardware in an automated and unified way using a common and human-readable interface.
+  The goal is to help researchers and developers focus on innovation while automating all their tedious, repetitive and manual tasks when bechmarking, optimizing and porting AI, ML and other complex projects to continuously evolving models, datasets, software and hardware.
   *CM is complementary to existing automation tools including Docker, Kubeflow, MLFlow, cmake, spack, etc.*
 * [CM scripts](cm-mlops/scripts) - a collection of portable, reusable, customizable and  technology-agnostic automations that wrap existing MLOps, DevOps, ResearchOps and LLMOps with a human-readable command line, simple Python API and extensible JSON/YAML meta descriptions to make them run in a more unified and deterministic way on any Operating System (Windows, Ubuntu, MacOS, RedHat ...) with any software and hardware.
+  CM scripts should work in the same way in a native environment or inside containers.

-* [CM automation for Artifact Evaluation](https://github.com/ctuning/cm-reproduce-research-projects) - a common CM interface to help the community prepare, run and reproduce experiments from research projects and reuse automations in a unified way.
+* [CM automation for Artifact Evaluation and reproducibility initiatives at ML and Systems conferences](https://github.com/ctuning/cm-reproduce-research-projects) - a common CM interface to help the community prepare, run and reproduce experiments from research projects and reuse automations in a unified way.
 * [Modular Inference Library (MIL)](https://cknowledge.org/mil) - a universal, modular and extensible C++ implementation of MLPerf inference benchmarks.
 * [Collective Knowledge Playground](https://access.cKnowledge.org) - an open platform to benchmark, optimize and compare AI and ML Systems using CM.